 Even if they don’t end up being a great match for one deal, be sure to keep them in your network as you’re building your customer relationship management (CRM) database for future opportunities.
 This will save time and energy in future deals.

 All parties come together in the office of the title company at the end of the deal for closing.
-At this point, the property deed will be transferred to the new property owner, the wholesale deal will be completed, and the wholesaler will receive payment for services.
+At this point, the property deed will be transferred to the new property owner, the wholesale deal will be completed, and the wholesaler will receive payment for services known as the assignment fee.

 Congratulations!
 You are now officially a real estate wholesaler.

-To understand the steps of wholesaling properties a little more, let’s look at another example:
+To understand the steps of wholesaling properties a little more, let’s look at an example:

-Beginner wholesaler, Tyler, found a property that he estimates the Actual Repair Value (ARV) to be $585,000.
+1. Beginner wholesaler, Tyler, found a property that he estimates the ARV to be $585,000.

-Jumping into action, Tyler simultaneously scoured his network of new real estate investors in order to assign the purchase contract to someone willing to absorb the expected budget of $80,000 needed to rehab this massive fixer-upper.
+5. Tyler simultaneously scoured his network of new real estate investors to assign the purchase contract to someone willing to absorb the expected budget of $80,000 needed to rehab this massive fixer-upper.

 Read Also: Is Wholesaling Real Estate Worth It?
 An Investor's Guide